chromestone/Advances-In-XR/index.md

     <img src="https://chromestone.github.io/Advances-In-XR/results/finetuned_affectnet_compressed.jpg" alt="finetuned_affectnet_compressed" loading="lazy" width="70%">
   </div>
   <div style="clear:both; display:table;"></div>
+  <b>Figure 5 - Confusion matrices on the augmented dataset where the lower half of the face is removed and evaluation with compressed emotions.</b>
 </div>

 ### eyeFER in Practice <a name="ePr"></a>

+**Student Testimonies**

 "I was impressed with how consistently the app could predict my mood even with a mask on." - Garrett (UMD Computer Science Undergrad)

 "This is actually really useful." - Sahil M. (UMD Computer Science Undergrad)

+**Feedback from Professionals**

-How useful would this app have been to your teaching in a masked classroom setting?
+_How useful would this app have been to your teaching in a masked classroom setting?_

 * "4/5" - Dr. Raymond Tu (UMD FIRE Capital One Machine Learning Faculty Leader)
 * "4/5" - Dr. Stefan Doboszczak (UMD Department of Mathematics)

 Of course, we also report on negative results:

-What emotions does the model seem to get wrong when you wear a mask?
+_What emotions does the model seem to get wrong when you wear a mask?_

 * "Happiness" - Garrett
 * "All emotions, but it's expected" - Dr. Tu
 * "Irritated" - Dr. Doboszczak

-How useful would this app be once masking in classrooms becomes optional?
+_How useful would this app be once masking in classrooms becomes optional?_

 "2/5" - Dr. Tu and Dr. Doboszczak

+It's clear that once the pandemic has abated, eyeFER will not be very useful in all but the most niche scenarios.

+However, after reading papers analyzing the effect of face masks on various populations such as [individuals with autistic traits](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0257740), I've realized that we may be able to flip this technology around.
+Hence, I remain hopeful that, even if no teachers want to use our app post pandemic, we can use this to help students with mental disorders.

 ### Speech-to-Text Memo <a name="spAn"></a>